LeXonJe/weblink/README.md

 $ yarn install
 ```

-Then create a config file like that:
+Then create a `config.json` file like that:

 ```json
 {